 The Behavioral and Social Sciences Building was constructed in 2007, and meets the LEED gold rating—the second highest of four ratings bestowed by the U.S. Green Building Council.
 Facilities include state of the art lecture halls, 'smart' media classrooms, and custom laboratories.

 The cultural resources facility (CRF) provides anthropology students with opportunities for research and learning in cultural resources management and heritage preservation.
 Students work with professional archaeologists, architectural historians, and other specialists, while receiving training project inventory, site mapping, excavation, historical research, identification and management of cultural resources, and navigating federal, state, and local historic preservation laws and regulations.
 Read more about HSU's Cultural Resources Facility at Humboldt State NOW »

-The HCEA is dedicated to providing quality training and research opportunities in biological anthropology for undergraduate students.
-Students learn methods and engage in research in evolutionary and applied anthropology in close collaboration with faculty and other researchers.
-Current topics include evolutionary processes such as genetic drift and speciation, bioacoustics and communication, primate conservation, comparative anatomy, and evolutionary medicine & nutrition.
+The HCEA is dedicated to providing quality training and research opportunities in biological anthropology for HSU students.
+At HCEA, student research assistants learn methods and engage in research in evolutionary and applied anthropology by working both independently (as project leads and in groups) and with faculty and other researchers.
+Research in the lab is constantly evolving depending on the interests of researchers and students.
+Current topics include evolutionary processes such as genetic drift and speciation, bioacoustics and communication, primate conservation, comparative anatomy, taphonomy, and evolutionary medicine & nutrition.
 The HCEA also processes forensic anthropology cases to assist local law enforcement agencies.